BlaineAlan/2DGameEngine/README.md

     make all

-Compiles engine.cpp and creates an executable called ./engine
+Compiles engine.cpp and creates an executable called 'game'

-    ./engine
+    ./game

 Runs the program

 # Progress

-So far the demo can open a window, loading a simple image at default.
-When hitting the arrow keys it will change the image.
-Hitting the 'x' will close the program.
+So far the demo can open a window and draw a rect on the screen.
+All the files are seperated into engine files and game files, to avoid hardcoding anything game specific into the engine itself.